 The terms of the Tier 1 capital meet the requirements of EU CRR regulations and are included in the NFH Group 's core capital for capital adequacy purposes.
 As a result, the NFH Group has a unilateral right not to repay interest or principal to investors.
 This means that the Tier 1 capital does not satisfy the conditions for financial liabilities in IAS 32 Financial instruments - presentation and is therefore presented in the NFH Group's equity as Tier 1 capital.
-This means further that interest rates linked to the Tier 1 capital is not presented as an Interest expense, but as a reduction in Retained earnings and other reserves and not as a reduction of Tax charge in the profit and loss.
+This means further that interest rates linked to the Tier 1 capital is not presented as an Interest expense, but as a reduction in Retained earnings and other reserves.
+Similarly, the interest tax advantage is presented as an increase in Retained earnings and other reserves and not as a reduction of Tax charge in the profit and loss.